-This is a fantastic vegetarian shepherd's pie recipe, which makes good use of green lentils.
+This is a fantastic vegetarian shepherd's pie recipe which makes good use of green lentils.
 While the original recipe works well I couldn't help but add gravy to intensify and thicken the stock.
-I also cut the carrots smaller than specified - the recommended size of a sugar cube was too big for my liking.
-I found 1cm² to be just right, without compromising on texture.
+I also cut the carrots smaller as the recommended size of a sugar cube was too big for my liking.

-The user comments advise reducing the amount of wine but I was reluctant to use any less as the wine really adds to the overall flavour.
-Instead I added some mushrooms to absorb the excess stock, which resulted in a larger amount of filling, allowing me to make two pies.
+The user comments advise reducing the amount of wine to make the filling less wet but I was reluctant as wine really adds to the overall flavour.
+Instead I added some mushrooms which resulted in a larger amount of filling, allowing me to make two pies.

 I used a mixture of potatoes and sweet potatoes for the topping as it feels more like the traditional shepherd's pies I've eaten previously.
-You can, of course, solely use sweet potatoes or regular potatoes but I think that a 50/50 split makes the topping more interesting.
+Using just sweet potatoes or regular potatoes on their own would be fine but I think that a 50/50 split makes the topping more interesting.

 - 1 large onion, chopped